 The Beastmaster (1982) ” - iantracy69

-Don Edmonds was born on September 1, 1937 in Kansas City, Missouri.
-Edmonds came to Hollywood, California in the mid to late 50s.
+Don Edmonds was born on September 1, 1937, in Kansas City, MO.
+He came to Hollywood in the mid to late 1850s.
 He studied acting with noted acting coach Estelle Harmon and began performing in various California stage productions.
-Don's initial forays into television acting include such live TV shows as Playhouse 90
+His initial forays into television acting included such live TV shows as Playhouse 90

 “ Ilsa: She Wolf of the SS (1975)

 Ilsa, Harem Keeper of the Oil Sheiks (1976)

 Joe Dante is a graduate of the Philadelphia College of Art.
 After a stint as a film reviewer, he began his filmmaking apprenticeship in 1974 as trailer editor for Roger Corman's New World Pictures.
 He made his directorial debut in 1976 with Hollywood Boulevard (co-directed with Allan Arkush), a thinly disguised spoof of New World exploitation pictures, shot in ten days for $60,000...